NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 **********************

 Each foundation wall surface is entered as an ``/HPXML/Building/BuildingDetails/Enclosure/FoundationWalls/FoundationWall``.
+Any wall surface in contact with the ground is considered a foundation wall.

   ==============================================================  =================  ================  ===================  =========  ==============  ====================================
   Element                                                         Type               Units             Constraints          Required   Default         Notes